MSU-AMSaC/dtree-spikes/README.md

 This is a repository for source code associated with a signal processing research project at Michigan State University's Advanced Microsystems and Circuits (AMSaC) lab, homepage at http://www.egr.msu.edu/amsac.
-It consists of digital hardware (Verilog HDL) and testing/supplementary scripts (various languages) for a real-time neural action potential classification algorithm, as described in the paper
+It consists of a software prototype/proof of concept (Matlab), digital hardware (Verilog HDL) and testing/supplementary scripts (various languages) for a real-time neural action potential classification algorithm, as described in the paper

 Y. Yang, C. S. Boling, A. J. Mason, "Power-area efficient VLSI implementation